 In some hot spots specific recipes have been declared official national drinks defended and promoted by their nations.
 If they are not the national drink as in the case of the Pimms Cup they are at least the declared beverage for an event the whole country watches or a cocktail so world renowned that where it originated becomes a tourist mecca (the Singapore Sling).

 Cocktail: Singapore Sling

 Origin story: Invented by Raffles Hotel bar captain Ngiam Tong Boon in 1915 while working at the hotel’s Long Bar.
 Basically gin, cherry brandy and fruit juice, the drink went on to gain worldwide fame.
-This year (2015) Singapore marks the 50th anniversary of its founding and the Raffles Singapore celebrates the 100th anniversary of the Singapore Sling with the Singapore Sling 100th Anniversary Suite Package (from S$1,380) and other Sling experiences.
+In 2015, Singapore marked the 50th anniversary of its founding and the Raffles Singapore celebrated the 100th anniversary of the Singapore Sling.

 The original recipe was lost decades ago thus the drink that they currently serve at the hotel’s Long Bar is based on memories of former bartenders, and some written notes that were discovered.
 Here’s one version believed to be close to the original.